Analysis of an Audit

 The Work in Progress tab of our Web site contains the audit objective(s) and estimated release time frames for all ongoing audits.
 The tab is located at the top of our home page.

 Yes, you may sign up here and receive an e-mail for every report issued by the Auditor General.
 The OAG also notifies interested parties when projects begin and when a date has been established for a report release.
-In addition, the OAG links to the reports once released via Twitter, LinkedIn, and Facebook.
+In addition, the OAG links to the reports once released via X (formerly known as Twitter), LinkedIn, and Facebook.
 You may choose to follow us on one or more of those mediums and receive our posts.

 They are issued to the agency that is the subject of the audit, to all legislators, and to the public.
-Anyone can find the reports on our Web site, ask to be on our e-mail distribution list, and follow us on Twitter, LinkedIn, or Facebook, where we post all report links at the time of release.
+Anyone can find the reports on our Web site, ask to be on our e-mail distribution list, and follow us on X (formerly known as Twitter), LinkedIn, or Facebook, where we post all report links at the time of release.

 To contact the OAG with a concern, you can complete the Contact Us or Fraud/Waste/Abuse forms.
 The links to these forms can be found at the bottom of our Web site home page.